Pundit4Real/Django-forms-Registeration-Login/README.md

     python -m venv 'your-virtual-envirnment-name'

-install the necessary packages using this command.
+Install the necessary packages using this command.

         pip install -r requirements.txt

-clone the project using this command.
+Clone the project using this command.

         git clone https://github.com/Pundit4Real/Django-forms-Registeration-Login.git

+Set-up your database by running the following commands

+        python manage.py makemigrations

+        python manage.py migrate

+Start your local server with this command

+        python manage.py runserver